kbzrmacedo/JAVA/README.md

 # JAVA WEB + CRUD

-I created a web application in Java using Servlets that performs some crud functions
+-> Project Resource: Create a web application in java that performs CRUD and CSV reading.

+*I implemented features like insert, remove and remove all data in the table.

+*Use jquery.mask in form and js functions to generate alerts.

+* I use in my single page bootstrap.